kengonakajima/mockcity/README.md

-mocc - Massively Online City Constructor (client)
+Mocc - Massively Online City Constructor (client)
 ====
 Enjoy constructing your own city with friends in MMO, shared, persistent and dynamic world.